 I am NOT Bobby Flay.

 Got that?
-Yes, I feel like I make a pretty killer burger and using these tips that I’m about to lay out for you here will get you amazing results.
+Yes, I feel like I make a pretty killer burger and using these cooking tips for incredible burgers I’m about to lay out for you here will get you amazing results.
 But, if I had to choose between eating a burger that I made or one made by Bobby himself, I’d choose the latter and I hope you do too!

 Don’t be a fool.